 - This is important for adherence to HIPAA’s Meaningful Use clause that states that administrative staff should only have access to PHI that is required for them to do their jobs.

-Tip: If your practice is seeking more privacy surrounding their daily schedules, the best way to achieve this would be to open separate accounts.
+Note: If your practice is seeking more privacy surrounding their daily schedules, the best way to achieve this would be to open separate accounts.

 Can we still use the Google Calendar 2-way Sync?

-Your practice can use our Google Calendar 2-way sync.
+Yes, your practice can use our Google Calendar 2-way sync.
 Each individual clinician is able to connect their own schedule to one Google Calendar account.
 However, there isn't a way to connect a SimplePractice calendar to multiple Google Calendar accounts.

 How will appointments be scheduled?

-- Communication is key - a great way to communicate schedule adjustments effectively between team members is via Secure Messaging.
+- Communication is key.
+A great way to communicate schedule adjustments effectively between team members is via Secure Messaging.

-- Availability blocks must be created and set on their own, clinicians can decide which services they offer.
+- Availability blocks must be created and set on their own, and clinicians can decide which services they offer.